awsdocs/aws-proton-user-guide/doc_source/ag-svc-instance-update.md

 # Update a service instance<a name="ag-svc-instance-update"></a>

-Learn to update a service instance and cancel the update\.
+Learn to update an AWS Proton service instance and cancel the update\.

 A service instance belongs to a service\.
-You can only create or delete an instance within the context of service [edit](ug-svc-update.md), [create](ug-svc-create.md) and [delete](ug-svc-delete.md) actions\.
-To learn how to add and remove instances from a service, see [Edit a service](ug-svc-update.md)\.
+You can only create or delete an instance within the context of service [edit](ag-svc-update.md), [create](ag-create-svc.md) and [delete](ag-svc-delete.md) actions\.
+To learn how to add and remove instances from a service, see [Edit a service](ag-svc-update.md)\.

 There are four modes for updating a service instance as described in the following list\.
-When you use the AWS CLI, the `deployment-type` field defines the mode\.
-When you use the console, these modes map to the **Update spec**, **Update to latest minor version**, and **Update to latest major version** actions that drop down from **Actions** in the service instance detail page\.
+When using the AWS CLI, the `deployment-type` field defines the mode\.
+When using the console, these modes map to the **Edit** and the **Update to latest minor version** and **Update to latest major version** actions that drop down from **Actions** in the service instance detail page\.

 `NONE`